 Using retinol and light therapy together can give your skin care routine a boost.
 Keep in mind, you should never apply retinol before light therapy use, as your skin may react unexpectedly.
 However, retinol can safely be used after light therapy.
 If you are using retinol and would like to add LED light therapy, follow the steps below.

 - Cleanse your face gently and thoroughly

-- Use reVive LED Light Therapy for directed use time
+- Use your reVive Light Therapy device for the directed time

 - Wait 5-10 minutes after your light therapy session

 Many people find it most convenient to follow this routine just before bedtime.
 Just make sure to allow enough time to complete all the steps before turning in.
 Then, sleep tight!